PedroDnT/BRAPI_API_Wrapper/README.md

 ---

 <p align="center">
-A Python module that wraps the BRAPI API and BCB data services to provide easy access to Brazilian financial market data.
+A Python module that wraps the BRAPI API and BCB data to provide easy access to Brazilian financial market data.
 <br>
 </p>